 Image via Pinterest

-Sitting under the Toyo Enterprises umbrella, Sugar Cane is a highly recognized Japanese repro-denim label appreciated by denim heads across the globe.
-Guided by Yuichi Fukutomi, Sugar Cane has meticulously researched workwear of a bygone era to inform its thoroughly built reproductions down to the smallest details like stitch count and rivet placement.
-Famed for their accessible 1947 cut jean that comes in under $200, Sugar Cane typically use mid-weight, ringspun Japanese selvedge denim, woven on original narrow shuttle looms that were commonplace in the 1930s.
-In addition, the brand produces a unique custom denim made from a 50/50 blend of cotton and actual sugar cane fibers that gives the fabric a slubby, irregular texture.
+Famed for their accessible 1947 cut jean that comes in around $200, Sugar Cane typically uses mid-weight, ringspun Japanese selvedge denim, woven on original narrow shuttle looms that were commonplace in the 1930s.
+In addition, the brand produces a unique, custom denim made from a 50/50 blend of cotton and actual sugar cane fibers that give the fabric a slubby, irregular texture.

-Sugar Cane Key Products
+Sugar Cane Key Silhouettes

 SC1947

-Fit: Regular straight (1947 Levi’s 501 repro)
+Fit: Straight leg (1947 Levi’s 501 repro)

-Fabric: 14 oz. double ring-spun raw selvedge denim
+Fabric: 14oz. double ring-spun raw selvedge denim

 Details: Meticulous reproduction, copper rivets, button fly, branded leather waist patch